den-materials/angular-directives-lesson/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Custom & External Angular Directives

 Directives are snippets of HTML with their own custom JavaScript logic.
 Angular's concept of directives helps separate concerns and duties of code while making your views DRY and logic-less.
 Angular directives are very modular and can be added, shared, and swapped between projects.
-Check out <a href="http://ngmodules.org" target="_blank">ng-modules</a> to find popular Angular Directives to add to your projects.

 ## Adding an External Directive